 I was asked if I wanted to become a Senior, and despite working full time and knowing that it was a very involved commitment, I happily accepted and have been a Senior for three years so far.

-I routinely open up and cover the day running of IDR on Sundays.
-This involves opening up, preparing feeds, cleaning out kennels, ensuring each dog is well and fit for the day ahead.
+I routinely open and assist with the day running of IDR on Sundays.
+This involves preparing feeds, cleaning out kennels, ensuring each dog is well and fit for the day ahead.

 I ensure that each dog gets plenty of exercise and positive attention.
 I also try and use training techniques with the dogs and match them up with day volunteers.